bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

-# WORK IN PROGRESRS - DO NOT REFER TO THIS GUIDE YET.
+# WORK IN PROGRESS - DO NOT REFER TO THIS GUIDE YET.
 REFER TO THE MAIN README.MD FOR NOW
 # Boston CNC Version

 ![CNC version](https://github.com/bluepylons/Boston/blob/main/graphics/CNC/DSC_0395_01.JPG?raw=true)